Chufeng-Jiang/Chufeng-Jiang.github.io/_pages/includes/intro.md

-My name is Chufeng  <span style="color:black;">Jiang</span> (蒋楚枫), the pronunciation is [tʃu:fɛŋ]-[dʒɑːn].
+My name is Chufeng Jiang(蒋楚枫), the pronunciation is [tʃu:fɛŋ]-[dʒɑːn].
 You may just call me "Beza", the pronunciation is [beɪ za], an Ethiopian name given by my colleagues meaning "*Good Luck*" and "*The Gift From the God*".
 I love this name so much because I am always on a lucky streak!

 <span style="color:rgb(112,128,144);">**----------------------**</span>